preservim/vim-litecorrect/README.markdown

 > Lightweight auto-correction for Vim

 We type `teh` when we meant to type `the`.
-This plugin is to help us catch the most common of these typos and correct each upon hitting the space bar.
+This plugin is to help us catch the most common of these typos and correct each upon hitting the space bar (or non-keyword character.)

 Features of this plugin:

 * Focused on the most common of typos that we make
 * Uses Vim’s `iabbrev`
-* Buffer-scoped
+* Buffer-scoped behavior
 * User-extendable

 Note that this plugin is not a replacement for teh spell checker in Vim.

-This plugin defines the most common typos we make along with their corrections:
+The default typos and their corrections are stored in a global dictionary:

   ```
   let g:litecorrect#defaults =